jcdesimp/react-redux-starter/README.md

 Tips
 -----
- - The `lib` folder and the `modules` folder are aliased in the webpack config, they can be accessed via their names alone, paths are not needed.
+ - The `lib` folder and the `modules` folder are aliased in the webpack config, they can be accessed via their names alone, relative paths are not needed.
- - To produce a compiled app, you can do `npm run`. set the `NODE_ENV` environment variable to "production" to compile for production.
-	 - `NODE_ENV=production npm build`